9A. Creating, Introducing & Implementing

 To proceed with developing the ad and package programs, Louis hired an advertising manager as an employee of Bavarian, Larry Rinck.
-Rather than use local agencies, they decide to hire a couple of the premier firms of their time located in New York City.
+Rather than use local agencies, they decided to hire a couple of the premier firms of their time located in New York City.
 (Think Mad Men.)
 They learned about an executive in one of the prestigious deign firms in New York, David K. Osler with Lippincott & Margulies, who was originally from Cincinnati.
 He had previously worked with Kroger in packaged goods.
 Bavarian engaged this firm and worked mostly with Osler in his capacity as an Account Design Director.
 However, occasionally the meetings and designs involved the founding principal, J. Gordon Lippincott.
 Bavarian also hired one of the premier national advertising firms in January, 1957, Calkins & Holden, co-founded by the "Dean of Advertising Men," Earnest E. Calkins.
-Obviously, one of the first steps was selecting a new name and having a design that complemented the name.
+One of the first and most important steps was selecting a new name and creating a design that complemented the name.
 To do so, some research was conducted, as discussed below.

 About Louis L. Schott

 Louis was born in 1921.
 He graduated from Western Hills High School in Cincinnati in 1940, six years after his brother, William R. Schott (Bill).
-Louis attended Dartmouth College beginning in 1940, and then left college after two years to serve in WWII.
+Louis attended Dartmouth College beginning in 1940, leaving college after two years to serve in WWII.
 After returning from the war, he married his high school sweetheart, Virginia Erhardt.
 They lived together at Dartmouth while he completed his college degree.
 The couple returned to Cincinnati in 1948 and had a son a year later, Louis Ried Schott (Ried).
-Louis began working for Bavarian as a truck driver, and over several years was promoted to Assistant Secretary & Treasurer, Secretary and then both Secretary & Treasurer by 1955.
+Louis began working for Bavarian as a truck driver, and over several years was promoted to Assistant Secretary & Treasurer, Secretary, and then both Secretary & Treasurer by 1955.
 In the late 1950s, Louis built a family home next to his brother's family and their family home, called Pine Meer, on the west side of Cincinnati.

 SELECTING A NEW NAME & DESIGN